 - 51.2.1 For the operation of 45' flexi-servicing, crews will enter the parc fermé.
-Should a car be unable to be restarted and driven under its own power from the Parc Fermé to the service area before the flexi-service, the marshals and/or team personnel shall be permitted to push or tow the car to its dedicated service bay. - 51.2.2 Crews may then either enter the service park or leave their car in the parc fermé. - 51.2.3 The competing car may be driven by an authorised representative of the competitor only once from the parc fermé to the service park and vice versa, respecting all the formalities of time card presentation and related penalties. - 51.2.4 The competing car may be returned to the parc fermé before the 45 minutes have elapsed without penalty. - 51.2.5 The operational window of flexi-servicing time is left to the discretion of the organiser but must be declared on the rally itinerary.
-See RRSR Appendix II, Art.
-4.5.
+Should a car be unable to be restarted and driven under its own power from the Parc Fermé to the service area before the flexi-service, the marshals and/or team personnel shall be permitted to push or tow the car to its dedicated service bay. - 51.2.2 Crews may then either enter the service park or leave their car in the parc fermé. - 51.2.3 The competing car may be driven by an authorised representative of the competitor only once from the parc fermé to the service park and vice versa, respecting all the formalities of time card presentation and related penalties.

+51.2.4 The competing car may be returned to the parc fermé before the 45 minutes have elapsed without penalty.